JustinRLew/Security-Awareness-Compliance-Training-Program/README.md

 # Security Awareness & Compliance Training Program

 ## Overview
 This Security Awareness & Compliance Training Program is designed to educate employees on best practices for cybersecurity, compliance regulations, and risk mitigation.
-The goal is to improve organizational security by reducing human-related security risks and ensuring compliance with industry standards like GDPR, HIPAA, and PCI-DSS.
+The goal is to improve organizational security by reducing human-related security risks and compliance with industry standards like GDPR, HIPAA, and PCI-DSS.

 ## Objectives
 - Increase employee awareness of cybersecurity threats.